St Thomas' SEND (Special Educational Needs and Disabilities) Information Report

-A One Page Profile or Target sheet will be implemented to set targets and monitor progress.
-This will be shared with parents/carers and reviewed termly to ensure that support remains appropriate.
-Where necessary the school may seek support from outside services.
+A Target sheet will be implemented to set targets and monitor progress.
+This will be shared with parents/carers and reviewed twice a year to ensure that support remains appropriate.
+Progress is also discussed at 2 parents’ meetings (4Ps) When necessary, the school may seek support from outside services.
 This will be discussed with parents/carers and a referral made with their permission.
 All children are assessed for their suitability to sit standardised tests.
 School adheres to guidance set out by the DfE.

 What is our approach to teaching pupils with SEN?